This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Reykjavik.

 - Bus (Departs near P2): Two bus companies connect the airport with Reykjavik numerous times daily.
 With them, the journey takes approximately 45 minutes.

 - Reykjavik Excursions: A tour company that offers a variety of tours to the hot springs and other natural sights, some of which depart from the airport

-- Taxi (Beside P2): A number of taxi companies service the airport, some of which can be booked online a head of time.
+- Taxi (Beside P2): Several taxi companies service the airport, some of which can be booked online ahead of time.

 Before You Go: Layover Tips

 - What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage is checked through or needs to be picked up between your connecting flights.
+When you check in to your first flight, confirm whether your luggage is checked through or needs to be picked up between your connecting flights.
 Visit our Keflavik Airport Guide for information about Luggage Storage.

 Other Useful Resources